XO3D Studio · Guide

 How much does product CGI cost?

-Product CGI cost is determined by seven variables: model complexity, number and type of deliverables, colourway count, material and environment complexity, animation complexity, timeline pressure, and revision rounds.
-At XO3D, a still image suite starts from approximately £3,000.
-A hero product film starts from approximately £8,000.
-A full launch suite starts from approximately £20,000.
+Product CGI scope is determined by seven variables: model complexity, number and type of deliverables, colourway count, material and environment complexity, animation complexity, timeline pressure, and revision rounds.
+A still image suite, a hero product film and a full launch suite each sit at a different point on that scale: see the CGI scoping guide for how the variables interact and where your brief is likely to land.

 Start the conversation